• Skip to primary navigation

 7. Let rise till about dabble in high

-9. Add your toppings
+9. Add the toppings of your choice

-10. Top with grated cheese
+10. Top with the grated cheese of your choice

-11. Bake for 18-20 minutes at 400F
+11. Bake for 18-20 minutes at 400ยฐF

 We invite you to subscribe to Northern Homestead and follow us on Facebook or Pinterest for more yummy recipes.